 Yora claims on their website that it takes them 1 teaspoon of eggs to produce 100kg of protein in 14 days.
 And that’s achieved without using any growth hormones.

 Similarly, the insects Yora uses don’t need any specialized feed.
-They are fed leftover vegetables which, otherwise, would have ended up in landfills.
-This not only reduces the amount of waste but also contributes to preserving the environment since insects produce excellent fertilizer as their digestive waste.
+They are fed leftover vegetables that would have ended up in landfills.
+This reduces the amount of waste and contributes to preserving the environment since insects produce excellent fertilizer as their digestive waste.

 On the same note, insects present in Yora Pet Food only need a 45m2 of area and 54,000 liters of water to produce 10Kg of protein.
 When we compare these numbers to farm animals like chicken that need 300m2 of area and 340,000 liters of water, we see how insects are far less resource-intensive as compared to these farm animals.